 Fake meat and a latte?
 Starbucks adds Beyond Meat in Canada

 This June 26, 2019, photo shows a Starbucks sign outside a Starbucks coffee shop in downtown Pittsburgh.
 Starbucks customers in Canada will soon be able to down fake meat with their Frappuccinos.
+The coffee chain said Wednesday, Feb.
+26, 2020, that it will soon start selling a sandwich featuring a meat-free patty from Beyond Meat, the El Segundo, California-based company whose patties are already found at other fast food chains.
 (AP Photo/Gene J. Puskar)

 The coffee chain said Wednesday that it will soon start selling a sandwich featuring a meat-free patty from Beyond Meat, the El Segundo, California, company whose products are being put on the menue at other fast food chains as well.